-Following a fundraising campaign by Cecilia Bottomley and Flora Mackay, the Highland Hospice’s Day Hospice opened in November 1987.
+Following a fundraising campaign by Cecilia Bottomley and Flora Mackay, the ’s Day Hospice opened in November 1987.
 It is the only hospice in the Highlands of Scotland serving adults with incurable life limiting conditions.

 29 years later, with just four single and two shared rooms - all much smaller than current guidelines recommend - the Highland Hospice needed more rooms and additional space to provide much needed bereavement support and family accommodation.